Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-\paragraph*{The unit tangent bundle homology representations.} The representation theory of the mapping class groups of surface is wild and remains an active research topic; see for instance Margalit’s expository paper \cite{Margalit}.
-In particular, there are few known representations of the mapping class groups $\Gamma_{g,1}$ apart from the first homology of the surface $H(g)$.
-However, some other mapping class groups representations which are naturally defined are those given by homology and cohomology of the unit tangent bundle of the surface $\Sigma_{g,1}$.
-We denote by $\tilde{H}(g)$ the first integral homology group $H_{1}(UT\Sigma_{g,1}; \bZ)$.
+\paragraph*{The unit tangent bundle homology representations.} The representation theory of the mapping class groups of surfaces is wild and remains an active research topic; see for instance Margalit’s expository paper \cite{Margalit}.
+In particular, there are few known finite-dimensional representations of the mapping class group $\Gamma_{g,1}$ apart from the first homology of the surface $H(g)$ and functors thereof.
+However, some other mapping class groups representations which are naturally defined are those given by homology and cohomology of the unit tangent bundle $UT\Sigma_{g,1}$ of the surface $\Sigma_{g,1}$.
+We note that the homology groups of $UT\Sigma_{g,1}$ are straightforwardly computed from those of the surface $\Sigma_{g,1}$ and of the circle $\bS^{1}$, by using the Serre spectral sequence of the principal $\bS^{1}$-bundle $\bS^{1}\hookrightarrow UT\Sigma_{g,1}\to\Sigma_{g,1}$ defined by the canonical projection.
+In particular, the homology $H_{*}(UT\Sigma_{g,1}; \bZ)$ is concentrated in degrees $0\leq * \leq 2$, it is finitely generated and torsion-free; see \cite[\S 1]{Trapp} for instance.
+We focus on the first integral homology group $H_{1}(UT\Sigma_{g,1}; \bZ)$, that we denote by $\tilde{H}(g)$.
 Its dual representation is denoted by $\tilde{H}^{\vee}(g)$, while we denote the corresponding rational versions by $\tilde{H}_{\bQ}(g)$ and $\tilde{H}^{\vee}_{\bQ}(g)$ respectively.
-These representations have been first studied by Trapp \cite[Theorem~2.2]{Trapp} and we refer the reader to \S\ref{sec:unit_tangent_bundle_representations} for further details.
+These representations have been first studied by Trapp \cite[Th.~2.2]{Trapp} and we refer to \S\ref{sec:unit_tangent_bundle_representations} for further details.